Relatively hyperbolic groups with planar boundaries

-The next result is a variation of the Nielsen realization theorem (\cite{Kerckhoff_NielsenRealization}) involving a finite group of diffeomorphisms.
+If a finite group $G$ of mapping classes of a finite type surface fixes a point of Teichm\"{u}ller space, then $G$ is isomorphic to a group of isometries of the corresponding hyperbolic metric (see, for instance, \cite[\S 12.1]{FarbMargalit_Primer}).
+The following variation of this fact deals with a finite group of homeomorphisms, rather than mapping classes.

-\begin{prop} Let $X$ be a finite area complete, connected hyperbolic surface, and let $G$ be a group of diffeomorphisms of $X$ such that each nontrivial element of $G$ is isotopic to an isometry of $X$.
-Then $G$ is topologically conjugate to a group of isometries of $X$ by a homeomorphism of $X$ that is isotopic to the identity. \end{prop}
+\begin{prop} Let $X$ be a finite area complete, connected hyperbolic surface.
+Let $G$ be a finite group of homeomorphisms of $X$ such that each element is homotopic to an isometry of $X$.
+Then $G$ is topologically conjugate to a group of isometries of $X$ by a homeomorphism isotopic to the identity. \end{prop}

-\begin{proof} Let $\phi\colon G \to G'$ be the function that assigns to each member of $G$ the unique isometry of $X$ in its isotopy class.
-Then $\phi$ is an isomorphism of groups by the argument of \cite[Thm.~5]{Kerckhoff_NielsenRealization}.
+\begin{proof} A nontrivial finite order homeomorphism of $X$ cannot be homotopic to the identity.
+Indeed, by Theorem~\ref{thm:CircleAction} if $f$ is homotopic to the identity and of order $n$, it has a lift $\tilde{f}$ such that $\hat{f}$ fixes $S^1$ pointwise.
+The map $\hat{f}^n$ is a deck transformation, hence, M\"{o}bius, fixing $S^1$ pointwise.
+Thus, $\hat{f}^n$ is the identity on $D^2$.
+A finite-order homeomorphism $\hat{f}$ of $D^2$ fixing $S^1$ is the identity by a theorem of \Kerekjarto\ (see \cite[Cor.~4.3]{Kolev06}).
+It follows that the natural map $G \to \text{Mod}^{\pm}(X)$ is injective.
+Therefore, the function $\phi\colon G \to G'$ assigning to each member of $G$ the unique isometry of $X$ in its homotopy class is a group isomorphism (see \cite[\S 12.1]{FarbMargalit_Primer}).